authorjapps/zerocode/README.md

 Zerocode has built general functionality which enables you to extend and enrich the framework behaviour by simply executing external Java methods to achieve busines goals rather than putting every feature into the core framework.

 Zerocode helps you to design better Test Cases for your business feature, maintain and update easily to avoid sleepless nights.
-It is built on extending the Junit core runners.
-You simply annotate your test method with JUnit `@Test` and run like unit tests as well as it provides `Suite` Runner to run the the entire test package.
+It is built on extending the **Junit core runners**.
+You simply annotate your test method with JUnit **@Test** and run like unit tests as well optionally you can use`Suite` Runner for CI builds.

 Zerocode makes the tests independent, complete and structured.
-It prints the request, response into the console as well as to the log file in the `/target` folder in a human readable format along with producing report in terms of CSV and Spike Graphical Chat for each scenario steps.
+It prints the request, response into the console as well as to the log file in the `/target` folder in a **human readable** format along with producing report in terms of CSV and Spike Graphical Chat for each scenario steps.
 In that point every stake holder can understand the life cycle of a test case.

 Zerocode aims to make development and testing easier and faster, not harder and slower.
 Allows both Dev team and Test team to contribute towards better test cases which finally makes a product better quality.
 Even the managers and BAs can read and understand the tests.
 Zerocode goes the extra mile to generate helpful success and failure messages to trace the exact tests.